 Secure Messaging through Reliance

-Reliance Direct Messaging is a secure email service that is specifically designed for the exchange of electronic personal health information (ePHI) between physicians, nurse practitioners, physician assistants, and other health care providers.
+Reliance Direct Messaging is a secure email service that is specifically designed for the exchange of electronic personal health information (ePHI) between individuals who care for or manage a patient’s health and well-being, including those providing physical, behavioral, social services and those with whom they coordinate.
 The service improves patient care and facilitates care coordination.

 Benefits of Reliance Direct Messaging:

-- Allows you to communicate securely with other providers, including attaching clinical results and reports from your EHR or from other electronic sources, such as the Reliance Consolidated Clinical Inbox.
+- Allows you to communicate securely with whom you need to coordinate care or provide documentation, including attaching clinical results and reports from your EHR or from other electronic sources, such as the Reliance Consolidated Clinical Inbox.

 - Saves you and your staff time by not relying on fax machines, telephone, mail, or courier to send and receive patient information.

-- Lessens the burden on your patient of having to transfer medical records and test results to their other providers.
+- Lessens the burden on your patient of having to transfer medical records and test results to their other providers and other organizations that coordinate services for the patient.

 - Encourages information sharing to reduce duplicate procedures, tests, and medications.